Supporting Independent Film Worldwide

 With this option, your DCP will be placed on a USB thumb drive with a label to identify all of the important information that the theater will need.

 This option will work for some festivals but this option does take longer to ingest a film into a digital server than a CRU drive.
+This is a small external hard drive and comes in a soft shell case for easy shipping.

 A CRU hard drive refers to a product from a company called CRU Digital and is the standard for theaters for loading and playing a DCP.
 The CRU drive is used to transfer content to projection systems.
 They are the accepted standard for content distribution to theaters.
 This drive is the only reliable way to “Live Play” content from the transport medium in the event of unexpected issues at the theater.
 By loading your film on a CRU drive rather than on standard USB hard drive, you make the projectionist’s job faster, cause content ingestion to be more efficient and improve the theaters ability to make sure it plays in the face of the unexpected.